-There are many economic factors and challenges that will affect the future operations of Des Moines Area Community College.
-Some of the issues that may impact the College are:
+Many economic factors and challenges will affect the future operations of Des Moines Area Community College.
+Some of the issues that may affect the College are:

-- In August of the current fiscal year, the College returned to pre-pandemic operations with all facilities open and in-person classes resuming.
-The College continues to recognize the challenges presented by COVID and has taken various actions intended to minimize the spread of COVID.
-The College continues to see enrollments and campus activities rebound to pre-pandemic levels. - The lowa Legislative support for Community Colleges did increase for the current fiscal year.
-For the fiscal year ending June 30, 2022, the College received \$36.4 million.
-For fiscal year 2023, the College will receive \$37.6 million in state general aid.
+- The lowa Legislative support for Community Colleges did increase for the current fiscal year.
+For the fiscal year ended June 30, 2023, the College received \$37.67 million.
+For fiscal year 2024, the College will receive \$39.07 million in state general aid.
 For future budget years, the College does anticipate there will be modest increases in state general aid.
-Aggressive and prudent budget management and pre-planning for anticipated expense reductions have allowed the College to deal with revenue losses without significant impact on operations that would affect the student experience. - During the fiscal year that ended on June 30, 2022, the College experienced an enrollment decrease of 4.6% in its regular, non-concurrent enrollment credits.
-The majority of the decrease is still being contributed to COVID, but the College is somewhat optimistic that enrollment is beginning to recover post-COVID.
-The College has received several federal HEERF awards associated with COVID that have allowed it to cover some of its revenue losses.
-The College has also reduced budgets to account for the decreased enrollments.
-For the current fall term, the College experienced a slight increase in enrollment and anticipates that spring enrollment may also be slightly up, or flat. - There continues to be positive indicators for business and workforce growth in central lowa and good prospects for job growth and interest from new industry; banking and financial services continue to expand the workforce as evidenced by the College's new jobs training activity; and there is potential to provide additional training to area business and industry.
-Iowa Industrial New Jobs Training projects totaled \$8.43 million for the 2022 bond sale. - Facilities at the College require constant expansion, maintenance, and upkeep.
-The College has recently completed several major construction projects on four different campuses.
-The College is in current discussions to develop a Master Facilities Plan to address future growth and assess current space capacity.
-As the economy grows, the need for additional capacity is a major concern of the College.
-The College consistently informs business leaders and state legislators of this concern and will continue to address the facility issues. - Technology continues to expand and current technology becomes outdated rapidly, presenting an ongoing challenge to maintain up-to-date technology at a reasonable cost.
-The College has partnered with Ellucian, the College's ERP solution provider, to move the ERP to the Cloud, and implement several new Ellucian solutions.
-The Cloud migration was completed in March 2022 and the new solutions implementation will be completed in late 2022.
-The College has also contracted with Solutions Management Group (SMG) to provide a computer lease solution, asset management, and help desk services.
+Aggressive and prudent budget management and pre-planning for anticipated expense reductions have allowed the College to deal with any revenue losses without significant impact on operations that would affect the student experience. - During the fiscal year that ended on June 30, 2023, the College experienced an enrollment increase of 1% in its regular, non-concurrent enrollment credits.
+The increase is the first the College has seen since prior to the pandemic.
+The College does anticipate seeing modest increases to flat enrollments for future years.
+For the current fall term, the College experienced a 2% increase in enrollment and anticipates that spring enrollment may be slightly up, or flat. - The College's concurrent high school enrollment was up 6.2% in FY23.
+The enrollments are back up to prepandemic levels.
+Concurrent enrollments generate approximately \$10 million in revenues for the College.
+For the current fall term, the College saw a 14% increase in concurrent enrollments and will see additional revenues generated from those courses. - There continues to be positive indicators for business and workforce growth in central lowa and good prospects for job growth and interest from new industry; banking and financial services continue to expand the workforce as evidenced by the College's new jobs training activity; and there is potential to provide additional training to area business and industry.
+Iowa Industrial New Jobs Training projects totaled \$5.015 million for the 2023 bond sale. - Facilities at the College require constant maintenance and repair.
+The College has started the process to develop a Facilities Master Plan.
+The plan will provide a vision for the future that aligns with the strategic direction of the College, addresses facility needs, strengthens relationships between the College and community and creates a framework for the future.
+The College consistently informs business leaders and state legislators regarding on-going facilities issues. - Technology continues to expand and current technology becomes outdated rapidly, presenting an ongoing challenge to maintain up-to-date technology at a reasonable cost.
+The College has a partnership with Solutions Management Group (SMG) to provide a computer lease solution, asset management, and help desk services.

-The College anticipates the current fiscal year (Fiscal Year 2023) will be back to a more normal post-pandemic operation.
+The College anticipates the current fiscal year (Fiscal Year 2024) will be very similar to the previous fiscal year.
 The College will continue to monitor its financial situation and respond accordingly.